vacuumlabs/yacol/docs/api.md

 ```
 If `cor` has ended and has nothing more to say, `getEffect()` will yield:
 {
-  value: return value of the coroutine
+  returnValue: return value of the coroutine,
+  done: true
+}
+If `cor` has ended because of error, `getEffect()` will yield:
+{
+  error: error, that was caught,
+  done: true
 }

 Note that `cor` is paused at the current yield and does not continue its execution until